chiltom/twoge-deployment/README.md

 8. Scroll down to "Connected compute resources" and click "Set up EC2 connection".
 9. In the "EC2 instance" dropdown, select the EC2 instance hosting the Twoge application.
 Then, click "Continue".
 10. Click "Set up".
+    > [!NOTE]
+    > By setting up the connection between the RDS and EC2 instances in this way, AWS automatically configures additional security groups for the two services to ensure that they can connect to each other.

 ### Set Up the Twoge Application